hanhanwu/Hanhan_Data_Science_Practice/Outliers_and_Clustering/ReadMe.md

   ![NMI](https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/Outliers_and_Clustering/NMI.png)
     * It measures the purity of Ci by calculating the largest number of common objects that cluster Ci has with all the other mutual clusters Mi.
 Higher NMI, the higher purity of Ci is.
 * We have NMI to measure between cluster similarity, we should also measure the within ckuster purity to guarantee the ckustering quality

+### Measure Clustering Quality
+* Extrinsic Methods - Measure with ground truth
+* Intrinsic Methods - Measure how well the clusters are seperated, without ground truth
+#### Extrinsic Method - with ground truth
+* Cluster homogeneity - check how pure the clusters are
+* Cluster completeness - counterpart of Cluster homogeneity, if 2 projects belong to the same category, they should be in the same cluster
+* Rag bag - A “rag bag” category containg objects that cannot be merged with other objects.
+The rag bag criterion states that putting a heterogeneous object into a pure cluster should be penalized more than putting it into a rag bag
+* Small cluster preservation - The small cluster preservation criterion states that splitting a small category into pieces is more harmful than splitting a large category into pieces.
+* Example - BCube, evaluates the precision and recall for every object in a clustering.
+The <b>precision</b> of an object indicates how many other objects in the same cluster belong to the same category as the object.
+The <b>recall</b> of an object reflects how many objects of the same category are assigned to the same cluster.
+#### Intrinsic Method - without ground truth
+* Takes advantage of similarity metrics between objects.
+* Example - silhouette coefficient, valeus are between [-1, 1].
+When it approaches 1, the cluster containing object o is compact and o is far away from other clusters, which is the preferable case.
+When its negative, it means o is closer to the objects in another cluster, bad case.
+Calcuate silhouette coefficient value for each object, then use the average silhouette coefficient value of all objects in the data set.
+* Intrinsic methods can also be used in the elbow method to heuristically derive the number of clusters in a data set by replacing the sum of within-cluster variances.

 ### PyOD - An Outlier Detection Python Library
 * My code - Basic PyOD:https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/Outliers_and_Clustering/try_PyOD.ipynb